Written by John Immel,

 John enjoys sharing Ayurveda within the context of his Catholic roots, and finds Ayurveda gives him an opportunity to participate in the healing mission of the Church.
 Jesus expressed God's love by feeding and healing the sick.
 That kindness is the fundamental ministry of Ayurveda as well.
 Outside of work, John enjoys spending time with his wife and 6 kids, and pursuing his love of theology, philosophy, and language.

-Questions, Comments & Impressions of 'using herbs as adjectives'?Is there something you'd like to know about 'using herbs as adjectives'?
+Questions, Comments & Impressions of 'using herbs as adjectives'?Is there something else you'd like to know about 'using herbs as adjectives'?

 11 likesSign in to review this article